 - Dried Cranberries: opt for apple juice sweetened cranberries for best flavor.
 I find sugar sweetened cranberries to be a little too sweet in this recipe.
 Find apple juice sweetened cranberries in the bulk bins for best value.
 You can use unsweetened cranberries, for a more tart experience!

-Quick Guide: How to Make Cranberry Orange Sourdough Bread
+At a Glance: How to Make Cranberry Orange Sourdough Bread

 - Second, to the wet ingredients, add the bread flour, whole wheat flour, and salt.
-Mix until no dry patches remain.

 - Third, cover and rest the dough for 30 minutes.
 Meanwhile chop the cranberries.